-The New Year is here is approaching, and with it comes the season of resolutions.
+The New Year is here, and with it comes the season of resolutions.
 If you’re among the 41-percent of Americans setting a new goal come Jan.
 1, it’s important to create and follow a well-informed plan to ensure you stay on the straight and narrow path to success.
 To help guide you, here’s a list of proven practices to help you hit your benchmarks this January, and beyond:

 Set a Specific Goal

 As a rule of thumb, if you can’t measure it, it’s probably not a good resolution.
 Too often, people set vague and ambiguous goals, which is one of the primary reasons only 9-percent of people feel they’re successful in achieving their annual resolutions.

 To avoid this common pitfall, be very specific when you set your goals.
 So, if your goal is to lose weight, set a specific number of pounds you want to drop (e.g., lose 5 pounds) and the time-frame you plan to reach that benchmark (e.g., eight weeks).
 Keeping those specific numbers top-of-mind will give you a substantive milestone that will help you keep your eye on the prize.